Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: The optimal control problem for NF systems with unsymmetrical input constraints

-\begin{IEEEproof} Firstly, we will prove that $u^*$ is the optimal policy that minimizes the performance index \eqref{eq:J2} over all admissible controls.
-Since the systems \eqref{eq:sys2} and \eqref{eq_sysvery} actually denote the same system just in two different forms, the optimality of the control policy $u^*$ can be proved as long as the control policy $\hat{u}^*$ is proved to be optimal with respect to the performance index \eqref{eq:J3}.
-Note for the optimal value function $V^*(X(t))$, one has
+\begin{IEEEproof} Firstly, we will prove that $u^*(t)$ is the unique optimal policy that minimizes the performance index \eqref{eq:J2}.
+It has been proved in Lemma~\ref{lemma2} that the optimality of the control policy $u^*(t)$ for system \eqref{eq:sys2} w.r.t. the performance index \eqref{eq:J2} is equivalent to the optimality of the control policy $\hat{u}^*(t)$ w.r.t. the performance index \eqref{eq:J3}.
+Thus, one only needs to prove that $\hat{u}^*(t)$ is the unique optimal control policy for system \eqref{eq_sysvery} w.r.t. the performance index \eqref{eq:J3}.